 1. Prevent Major Repairs

-By implementing a preventive maintenance and using software programs, routine preventative maintenance schedules will result in the need for fewer major repairs.
+By implementing a preventive maintenance and using software programs like computerized maintenance management system, routine preventative maintenance schedules will result in the need for fewer major repairs.
 The fact is that all maintenance issues get worse over time, and the longer an issue goes unfixed, the more damage it can cause.
 Relying on reactive maintenance will then result in performing maintenance less frequently, but this will likely also result in your equipment breaking down and requiring costly, complex repairs.
 It can be quite frustrating to have your equipment breakdown only to find out that what could have been a minor fix is now a major problem.
 Preventive maintenance allows you to address small problems over time, which can prevent major problems and make maintenance less expensive and easier to handle in the long-run.

 2. Extend the Life of Assets